 What Is Fear Conditioning

-Fear conditioning, a form of classical conditioning, involves learning that certain environmental stimuli (CS) can predict the occurrence of aversive events (CR)1.
+Fear conditioning, a form of classical conditioning, involves learning that certain environmental stimuli (CS) can predict the occurrence of aversive events (CR)2.

-It is the mechanism we learn to fear people, objects, places and events.
-In evolution, this form of fear learning can promote our survival in the face of future threats2.
+It is the mechanism we learn to fear people, objects, places and events that are aversive such an electric shock.
+In evolution, this form of associative fear learning plays a critical role in our survival from future threats3.

-Although meant to be a survival mechanism, unchecked conditioned fear may contribute to disorders of fear and anxiety in humans, such as panic disorder, specific phobias or post-traumatic stress disorder (PTSD)3.
+Although meant to be a survival mechanism, unchecked conditioned fear may contribute to disorders of fear and anxiety in humans, resulting in panic disorder, phobias or post-traumatic stress disorder (PTSD)4.

 The “Little Albert” Experiment

-In the 1920s, John Watson and Rosalie Rayner devised a controversial experiment with baby Albert4.
+In the 1920s, John Watson and Rosalie Rayner devised a controversial experiment with baby Albert5.

 The goal was to condition the baby with fear of a white rat.
 Before the experiment, little Albert didn’t fear the rat.